2004 NASDAQ-100 Open – Men's singles

 Andy Roddick won the men's singles tennis title at the 2004 Miami Open after Guillermo Coria retired in the final, with the scoreline at 6–7^{(2–7)}, 6–3, 6–1.

 Andre Agassi was the three-time defending champion, but lost in the fourth round to Agustín Calleri.
 Agassi's win over Max Mirnyi in the third round was his record 20th consecutive win at the Miami Open.

-The third round match between Rafael Nadal and Roger Federer marks the first time they faced each other, eventually meeting on 39 more occasions.
+The third round match between 17-year old, № 34-ranked Rafael Nadal and 22-year old, № 1-ranked Roger Federer marked the first time they faced each other, eventually meeting on 39 more occasions.
+This was one of only two times the pair would meet before the quarterfinals, and this was the earliest round they meet throughout their rivalry.

 Seeds

 All thirty-two seeds received a bye to the second round.